gfredericks/test.chuck/README.md

     $ lein doo node node-test

+Minimum required node version for `lein doo` is 0.12.
+It also works on 4.0.0. [`nvm`](https://github.com/creationix/nvm) might be used to switch node versions

 To run with slimer.js, phantom or rhino:

     # replace {js-env} with phantom, slimer or rhino